waywedo/mammoth.js/README.md

   and embed the HTML into your website, this may allow arbitrary files on the server to be read and exfiltrated.

-  To disable access to any such external files during the conversion process, set `options.externalFileAccess` to `false`.
+  To avoid this issue, access to any such external files is disabled by default.
+  To enable access when converting trusted source documents, set `options.externalFileAccess` to `true`.

 ### Document transforms